korolevdev/Algorithms/README.md

 # Algorithms
-First semester of technopark park.mail.ru
+First semester of course "Algorithms and Data structures" by park.mail.ru